iwannabethegod/SquadCalculator/README.md

 You need to download "Calculator" folder and run "SquadCalculator.exe"

-Also you need .NET Desktop Runtime 7.0.13 if you haven`t it you can download on https://dotnet.microsoft.com/en-us/download/dotnet/7.0
+Also you need .NET Desktop Runtime 7.0.13 for launch.
+If you haven`t it you can download on https://dotnet.microsoft.com/en-us/download/dotnet/7.0